Cret123/The-Cyborg-Gadgets/Generation_2/Watch2.3/Watch2.3.md

+*SPDX-License-Identifier: CC-BY-NC-SA-4.0*

 # Watch 2.3 - Destroyed

 Watch 2.3 is now damaged beyond repair, but during its operational lifetime, it was notable for being the easiest generation 2 watch to repair or modify.
-Its layout was intentionally designed for accessibility.
+Its layout was intentionally designed to be taken apart easily.

 ## Functions